Danial-sb/SE2P/README.md

 ## Acknowledgements

-The `DROPGNN.py`, which aims at reproducing the results of the DropGNN paper, is based on the this paper code by Paap et al. (https://github.com/KarolisMart/DropGNN)
+The `DROPGNN.py` file, which aims at reproducing the results of the DropGNN paper, is based on "Dropout Graph Neural Network" code by Papp et al. (https://github.com/KarolisMart/DropGNN)

 ## Citing Us/BibTex
 Please cite our work if you find it useful in any way.